 CAA – Myths and Facts in Perspective of North-East (Government’s Release)

-Government of India has also released MythBusters in connection with CAA and North-East India.
+The government of India has also released MythBusters in connection with CAA and North-East India.

 Citizenship Amendment Act 2019: What is your opinion about CAA?